vjackson725/GeneralRGSep/README.md

 == Theories ==

-* Util.thy provides many theories
+* Util.thy provides many useful lemmas
-* Seplogic.thy provides a typeclass hierarchy for separation algebras, and separation logic built on them
+* SepLogic.thy provides a typeclass hierarchy for separation algebras, and separation logic built on them
 * SepAlgInstances.thy provides several common separation algebra instances
+* MoreSepAlgInstances.thy provides more separation algebra instances
-* Lang.thy provides the definition of the language
+* Lang.thy provides the basic definitions of the programming language
 * RGLogic.thy provides the RGSep rules for the language
-* Soundness.thy provides a small-step semantics for the language, and a proof of the soundness of the logic
+* Soundness.thy provides the semantics for the language, and a proof of the soundness of the logic

+* Security.thy develops an information-flow security logic based on GenRGSep

 == Building ==

-This theory has been tested with Isabelle2023, and does not require any specialised libaries.
+This theory has been tested with Isabelle2025, and does not require any external libaries.

-Isabelle2023 can be obtained from: <https://isabelle.in.tum.de/>.
+Isabelle2025 can be obtained from: <https://isabelle.in.tum.de/>.